Famous Actors Who Also Starred as Athletes

 14. Uzo Aduba

-Uzo Aduba may play her part as Suzanne “Crazy Eyes” Warren on Orange is the New Black almost a little to well, because it’s just plain hard to picture her being, well, not crazy.
+Uzo Aduba may play her part as Suzanne “Crazy Eyes” Warren on Orange is the New Black almost a little too well, because it’s just plain hard to picture her being, well, anything but crazy.

-Before Aduba embarked on her career in theatre and film, her focus was on sports.
+Before Aduba embarked on her career in theatre and film, however, her focus was on sports.

 Aduba was an incredible sprinter and one of Boston University’s top talents, running the 55, 100 and 200-meter dash.
-For a little perspective on just how fantastic her time at BU was, her personal best of 7.07 seconds in the 55-meter – that’s only .04 seconds shy of the school record.
+For a little perspective on just how fantastic her time at BU was, she had a personal best of 7.07 seconds in the 55-meter dash– that’s only .04 seconds shy of the school record.

 15. Tony Danza

-Don’t let the unassuming stature and demeanor of Brooklyn’s Tony Danza fool you.
-America’s beloved star of Taxi and Who’s the Boss? only broke out onto the acting scene after he was discovered ….
-At a boxing gym.
+Don’t let the unassuming stature and quiet demeanor of Brooklyn’s Tony Danza fool you.
+America’s beloved star of Taxi and Who’s the Boss? only broke out onto the acting scene after he was discovered …. fighting at a boxing gym.

-Boxing wasn’t Danza’s hobby, it was his profession.
+Boxing wasn’t just Danza’s favorite hobby, it was his profession.